National e-Invoicing System – what is it and what is it based on?

 What does the introduction of the mandatory use of the National e-Invoicing System mean?

-By extending the deadline for making KSeF mandatory, businesses have been given valuable time to plan work and implement the system at a leisurely pace.
+By extending the deadline for making KSeF mandatory, businesses were given valuable time to plan work and implement the system at a leisurely pace, but as the data shows, most did not take advantage of this opportunity.
 On the other hand, it is also important to remember the large entities that have already prepared for KSeF implementation, often spending a lot of money.

 Obligation to use KSeF – exceptions during the transition period